nkosi-tauro/dfrs_domain/README.md

 ### 1. Risk: Injection
 *Mitigation:*
-In our application, we have implemented Django's querysets which implement query parameterisation to protect against SQL injection attacks (Django, N.D).
+In our application, we have implemented Django's querysets which implement query parameterization to protect against SQL injection attacks (Django, N.D).
 By using The Django Object Relational Mapper (ORM) we avoid writing any raw SQL queries.
-Additionally, we utilise the built-in validators to validate and sanitize user input, ensuring adherence to specific regex patterns which are utilised under the hood.
+Additionally, we utilize the built-in validators to validate and sanitize user input, ensuring adherence to specific Regex patterns which are utilized under the hood.
 These measures collectively enhance the security of our application by safeguarding against malicious SQL injections and promoting secure user input handling.

 ### 2. Risk(s): Insecure design + 3.
 Vulnerable and Outdated components
 *Mitigation(s):*
 We added a [Django Dependency and Security checker](https://github.com/marketplace/actions/django-security-check).
 It scans the repo and helps to continuously monitor and fix common security vulnerabilities in the Django application.
-With this tool we can keep up to date with any changes to the tools we utilise in the project and update and or fix them if any issues arise.
+With this tool we can keep up to date with any changes to the tools we utilize in the project and update and or fix them if any issues arise.
 In addition to this we compiled `20` unit tests to validate the flows in the application

-These where some of the security issues identified in our Project:
+These where some security issues identified in our Project:

 ![Alt text](security_images/securityBefore.png)